Leanne Rodd is a seasoned training professional and a brilliant blogger. Thanks to Leanne for her expert insights from the career reentry front lines.

 Juggling work and family has challenges, both short- and long-term.
 Anyone re-entering the paid workforce after taking a career pause as a caregiver will inevitably encounter some bumps.
 But with some planning, creative problem-solving, and open dialogue those bumps won’t be big enough to knock you off your path.

-Leanne Rodd is a seasoned training professional and City Lead for ReBoot Connect Boston, with experience in the staffing, manufacturing and publishing industries.
+Leanne Rodd is a seasoned training professional, with experience in the staffing, manufacturing and publishing industries.
 “I truly enjoy helping women navigate reentry toward paid work and being the catalyst for helping people find meaningful roles.
 After crafting my own part-time, full-time, and “no-time” work schedules I believe that each person has their own unique path toward vocation.
 I also believe that women can form powerful networks to support, encourage and engage one another in their reentry journeys.”